en:lang="en-US"

 A technological development of more than 30 months

-This is how he moves it Javier Palacios, content director of Singulive: "We have developed the entire process so that the musician could live an experience as close as possible to performing his songs normally, and the audience could feel that they are in front of the artist and enjoy it."
+This is how he transfers it Javier Palacios, content director of Singulive: “We have developed the entire process so that the musician could live an experience as close as possible to performing his songs normally, and the audience could feel that they are in front of the artist and enjoy it.”

 RTVE - Singulive - Metaverso - Radio 3 concerts Recreation studio